 The U.S. Drug Enforcement Agency, or DEA, regulates chemical compounds as Schedule I, II, III, IV or V substances, with Schedule I substances considered to present the highest risk of substance abuse and Schedule V substances the lowest risk.
 Certain active ingredients in our current product candidates, such as morphine, hydrocodone and oxycodone, are listed by the DEA as Schedule II or III substances under the Controlled Substances Act of 1970.
-Consequently, their manufacture, shipment, storage, sale and use are subject to a high degree of regulation.
+Consequently, their manufacture, research, shipment, storage, sale and use are subject to a high degree of regulation.
 For example, all Schedule II drug prescriptions must be signed by a physician, physically presented to a pharmacist and may not be refilled without a new prescription.
 Furthermore, the amount of Schedule II substances we can obtain for clinical trials and commercial distribution is limited by the DEA and our quota may not be sufficient to complete clinical trials or meet commercial demand.
 There is a risk that DEA regulations may interfere with the supply of the drugs used in our clinical trials, and in the future, our ability to produce and distribute our products in the volume needed to meet commercial demand.

-Government agencies may establish and promulgate guidelines that directly apply to us and our products that may affect the use of our drugs.
+Government agencies may establish and promulgate usage guidelines that directly apply to our products.

-Government agencies, professional societies, and other groups may establish guidelines that apply to our drugs.
+Government agencies, professional and medical societies, and other groups may establish usage guidelines that apply to our drugs.
 These guidelines could address such matters as usage and dose, among other factors.
-Application of such guidelines could mitigate the use of our drugs.
+Application of such guidelines could limit the use of our drugs.